mcascallares/santander-sensor-data/README.md

 ## Dashboard

-Finally to open the pre-built dashboard we go to Dashboard and we open/select the dashboard called 'Santander'.
+Finally, to open the pre-built dashboard we go to Dashboard and we open the dashboard called 'Santander'.
 You can also create your own visualization and dashboards depending on your needs.
 Enjoy!